-17. Changes to mortgage lending rules
+18. Changes to mortgage lending rules

 On 9 February 2015, the Central Bank introduced mortgage lending rules, under the Central Bank (Supervision and Enforcement) Act 2013 (Section 48) (Housing Loan Requirements) Regulations 2015 (the "Housing Loan Regulations 2015"), which include loan-to-value ("LTV") rules which set a minimum deposit requirement for the purchase of property, and loan-to-income ("LTI") rules which set a maximum mortgage value which could be borrowed, measured against the borrower's gross salary.
 Specific LTV and LTI limits were introduced for purchasers of their PDH including separate rules for first-time buyers, as well as those purchasing buy-to-let properties.
 These rules moderated residential property prices in Ireland and resulted in a reduction in mortgage lending following their introduction.
+These rules are subject to annual review by the Central Bank.
+Any changes to LTV and/or LTI limits may result in further reductions in mortgage lending and could therefore have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.

-18. The Group's business and operations are subject to substantial regulation and supervision and can be negatively affected by its non-compliance with certain existing regulatory requirements and any adverse regulatory and governmental developments
+19. The Group's business and operations are subject to substantial regulation and supervision and can be negatively affected by its non-compliance with certain existing regulatory requirements and any adverse regulatory and governmental developments